aitormagan/udacity-ml-engineer-operationalizing-aws-ml-project/README.md

 ## Lambda function

 The code of the lambda is very simple.
-It receieves the input (`event`) and call the sagemaker endpoint with the input given provided by the user.
+It receives the input (`event`) and call the sagemaker endpoint with the input given provided by the user.
 Then the lambda will return a dictionary which will contain the result of the endpoint invocation in the `body` field.

 In order the lambda to work, we have attached to its role the `AmazonSageMakerFullAccess` policy.

-The lambda is invoked with the provided example and here is an screenshot:
+The lambda is invoked with the provided example and here is a screenshot:

 ![image](images/lambda-call.png)